caarlos0/gophercon-2025/slides.md

 }
 ```

 ^ then, we implement Update.
-Here's where we handle the messages we get from the bubbletea loop.
+Here's where we handle the messages we get from the bubble tea loop.
 Basically, we switch against its type, if its a keypress, we instruct the
 program to quit, otherwise, we delegate it to stopwatch.
 A note here is that
 ideally, IO should happen only inside tea.Cmds